 Cruise Ship Overview

 Almost identical to her fleetmate Ventura, Azura is another large ship in the P&O Cruises fleet, with 14 decks and maximum passenger capacity of almost 3,600.
 Family-friendly, Azura offers an incredible choice of bars, restaurants, sports and spa facilities and entertainment, plus lots of other exciting and unique features.
 At the heart of Azura is an atrium, a very social venue that spans three decks, with a café, art gallery, bookshop, library, gym, and shopping.

-The largest ships built specifically for the British market are also P&O's best choice for families, with huge areas devoted to facilities for children and teens and such nice additions as a dedicated Wii room.
-Although they are nearly identical twins, each ship has a distinctive personality and some different facilities both inside and out; however, it’s the outside ones that are most noticeable and make a difference in the cruise experience.
+P&O’s largest ships are also the best choices for families, with huge areas devoted to facilities for children and teens and a dedicated Wii room and a 20-meter plasma video wall.
+Although they are nearly identical twins, each has some different facilities both inside and out; however, it’s the outside ones that are most noticeable and make a difference in the cruise experience.

-Where Ventura has bungee trampolines and a circus skills training area for all age groups, Azura has the Retreat, an adults-only sun deck area with its own private terrace furnished with cabanas and single and double sun-bed loungers.
+Where Ventura has bungee trampolines and a circus skills training area, Azura has the Retreat, an adults-only sundeck area with its own private terrace with cabanas and loungers.
 Azura has no cover over its mid-ship swimming pool, unlike Ventura.
-Instead, Azura has a giant Sea Screen suspended at one end of the pool for showing broadcast shows, movies, and special events.
-Inside, the two ships’ public areas are quite similar, with a more contemporary decor than their older fleet mates and some oddities, such as no chairs for reading in the library.
+Instead, Azura has a giant Sea Screen suspended at one end of the pool for movies.
+Inside, the two ships’ public areas are quite similar, with a more contemporary decor than their older fleetmates and some oddities, such as no chairs for reading in the library.